nuitrcs/intro_to_SQL/intro_sql.md

 WHERE gender = 'M'
 ```

 Note that string (text) values in SQL are surrounded with single quotes.
+This may vary across databases, but typically it's safer to [use single quotes for strings in SQL](https://stackoverflow.com/questions/1992314/what-is-the-difference-between-single-and-double-quotes-in-sql).

 You can combine conditions together with `AND` and `OR`: